 - AT&T: Represented AT&T in complex patent infringement case in which plaintiff Sol IP asserted 27 patents against LTE and WiFi technologies.

-- Dell EMC: Representing Dell EMC and VMware in 12 pending cases filed by WSOU Investments asserting infringement of 12 networking patents.
+- Dell EMC: Representing Dell EMC in 8-patent case filed by WSOU asserting infringement of networking patents.

 - Cisco: Lead counsel for Cisco in five patent case filed by WSOU asserting infringement of networking patents in Western District of Texas.
 Successfully obtained dismissal with prejudice of three of the five asserted patents before trial.

 - Cisco: Lead counsel for Cisco in five patent case filed by Corrigent in Western District of Texas.

 - Dell: Lead counsel for Dell in four patent case filed by Corrigent in District of Delaware.